-Honorariums of less than 7,000 per month are taxed at a separate tax rate (15%).
+Honorariums of less than 3,000 per month are taxed at a separate tax rate (10 %) (described below).

 Note: due to lack of information in the data we taxed this type of income as a part of the tax base that is taxed at a progressive rate.